WRLC/scf-utils/README.md

 ## Utilities
 ### /add-alt-call
-Scann in an item, then scan in an alternative callnumber. scf-utils will update the alternative call number and bring you back to the beginning of the process.
+Scan in an item, then scan in an alternative callnumber. scf-utils will update the alternative call number and bring you back to the beginning of the process.